 Do not hesitate to contact us.
 We offer the following types of analyses (more details in Expertise tab):

 - detection of electron beam induced current (SEM/EBIC),

-- Phase anlysis and mophology imaging of individual phases (TEM/EDX/ED/EELS),
+- phase analysis and morphology of individual phases (TEM/EDX/ED/EELS),

-- Imaging of structures with atomic resolution and defects in the structure (HRTEM),
+- atomic resolution imaging of structure and structural defects (HRTEM),

-- Imaging of magnetic domains and their mutual orientation (lorentzovská TEM),
+- imaging of magnetic domains and their mutual orientation (LTEM),